Waiting times at Shepton Mallet Treatment Centre

 Please note: All our surgical procedures will be carried out at our in-patient hospital at Shepton Mallet, even if you have an outpatient appointment at a different hospital.

-This procedure uses a long, thin, flexible tube with a light source and a video camera at one end to analyse and diagnose conditions of the area where the nose and throat connect.
+This procedure uses a long, thin, flexible tube with a light source to analyse and diagnose conditions of the area where the nose and throat connect.

-A procedure involving the complete surgical removal of a lump or bump from the external ear.
-Skin lesions may be removed if they are cancerous – to avoid the spread of the cancer – or to aid diagnosis of a condition.
+A procedure involving the surgical removal of a lump or bump from the external ear, to aid diagnosis and treatment of a condition.

-The septum is the bone and cartilage which divides the nose into two nostrils.
-Lesions may be caused by a range of conditions, including trauma, infection or tumours and removing the lesion aids biopsy.
-A crooked septum can also be straightened to improve breathing.
+The septum is the anatomical structure dividing the nasal cavity into two halves.
+Lesions may be caused by a range of conditions, including trauma, infection or tumours.
+Removing the lesion can aid biopsy and improves nasal breathing.

 The submandibular glands are salivary glands located beneath the floor of your mouth.
 They may need removing (under general anaesthetic) if there’s a growth in the gland or a blockage in the salivary duct.